 These graphs compare Council's planned borrowing with a quantified limit on borrowing contained in the Financial Strategy.
-The quantified limit is net external debt not to exceed \$260 million per annum.
+The quantified limit is net external debt not to exceed \$28260 million per annum.

-Figure 2 represents the planned results based on the prescribed definitions in the regulations.
+Figure 2 represents the planned results based on the prescribed definitions in the regulations. represents the planned results based on the intended definitions contained in the Financial Strategy.